Somebody Killed Her Husband

 Somebody Killed Her Husband is a 1978 American comedy–mystery film directed by Lamont Johnson and written by Reginald Rose.
 It starred Farrah Fawcett and Jeff Bridges.
 Also in the cast were John Wood, Tammy Grimes and John Glover.

 Plot

 The film is set in Manhattan, New York City.
 The plot concerns the efforts of a woman (Fawcett) and her lover (Bridges) to find the murderer of her husband before they are accused of it themselves.
 The story's climax takes place in the toy department and Santa's house of Macy's famous department store.
 Reginald Rose's screenplay was nominated for an Edgar Allan Poe Award.

-Strewn throughout this story are clues that implicate real elements of the late President Richard Nixon's activities regarding Watergate and are followed by Bridges' and Fawcett's characters throughout the movie to find out who killed her husband.
+Strewn throughout this story are clues that implicate real elements of the former President Richard Nixon's activities regarding Watergate and are followed by Bridges' and Fawcett's characters throughout the movie to find out who killed her husband.